aha-develop/rally-import/README.md

 # Rally Import

 This [Aha!
 Develop](https://www.aha.io/develop/overview) extenson provides a Rally importer for Aha!
 Develop.
+It can import all Hierarchical Requirement records, such as User Story, Task, Defect etc. and it will bring over the title and description from the imported record.

 It provides the `aha-develop.rally-import.importer` [importer contribution]().